-111. As the powder formulation is to be kept between 2 to 8°C (Section 2.1), degradation of the GMOs would be expected to occur if the vials were not stored in the refrigerator/cool room, however no specific data was supplied by the applicant.
+111. The applicant has stated that the powder formulation is to be kept between 2 to 8°C (Section 2.1).
+It is reasonable to expect that degradation of the GMOs would occur if the vials were not stored in the refrigerator/cool room.